olafx/Irulan/README.md

 ### Pointer

 In the spirit of working in parallel with other libraries, a raw pointer can easily be returned.
-It can however not be set.

 ```C++
 #include <fftw3.h>